 Voice of San Diego developed a “member report” that’s exclusive to members.
-“We decided it was going to be a day in the life of Scott Lewis [VOSD’s editor],” says Walter-Brown.
+“We decided it was going to be a day in the life of Scott Lewis [VOSD’s editor],” said Walter-Brown.
 “It’s a very honest account, talking about how we covered a story, what kind of flak we took for a story, or why we didn’t cover a story.
-It’s our most popular product — it has a 50% open rate, as opposed to a 34% open rate for our morning news email.”
+It’s our most popular product – it has a 50% open rate, as opposed to a 34% open rate for our morning news email.”

-Events are a big driver of engagement for Voice of San Diego, says Walter-Brown.
+Events are a big driver of engagement for Voice of San Diego, said Walter-Brown.
 The organization’s “One Voice at a Time” conversation series and “Brews & News” panel discussions are popular and major drivers of new memberships.

 How much do people give to Voice of San Diego?
-“That $101 to $500 level is really the sweet spot for us,” says Walter-Brown.
+“That $101 to $500 level is really the sweet spot for us,” said Walter-Brown.
 “But we really believe that everyone who gives to us is a member, and we treat each one as a member.”

 Memberships start as small as $35, for the “Conversation Starter” membership.
 Members get the Morning Report, Culture Report, Inside Scoop, and Member Report, as well as invitation to member events including member-only coffees.
 Each member gets a special recognition on VOSD’s website.

-“Choose benefits you can easily fulfill,” says Walter-Brown, “and assign fulfillment to someone and hold them accountable for delivering those benefits to members.
+“Choose benefits you can easily fulfill,” said Walter-Brown, “and assign fulfillment to someone and hold them accountable for delivering those benefits to members.
 The whole point of all of this is to cultivate relationships with members, so you need to make sure you’re taking it seriously.”

 Voice of San Diego maintains a member database, and uses that to categorize a “pipeline” of donors – including current donors, lapsed donors, existing readers, newsletter subscribers, web commenters, and social media followers.
 “Make sure you’re collecting as much information as possible about potential members – we want to know their first and last name, email address, zip codes, and where they work.”

-Developing methods for capturing this data is crucial, says Walter-Brown.
+Developing methods for capturing this data is crucial, said Walter-Brown.
 “We require subscription for email newsletters, registration to comment on the website, and pre-registration for events.”
 Each of those is an opportunity to capture information about VOSD’s readers.

 Setting goals is also important.
 “Determine a membership revenue goal – ours is $268,000 a year.
 We need 60 new members a month, and we also have to retain our existing members.”